 What's in Beer?

-Beer is commonly made from a recipe of water, grain, hops, and yeast.
+Beer is typically made from water, grain, hops, and yeast.

-Malted barley is the most common carbohydrate source that is usually flavored with hops, which add bitterness, balances the sweetness of the malt, and acts as a preservative.
+Malted barley is the most commonly used grain.
+It’s usually flavored with hops to add bitterness to balance the sweetness of the malt.
+The hops also act as a preservative.
 Finally, brewer's yeast ferments the brew into alcohol.

-Beer's alcohol content ranges from less than 3% to 40% by volume, depending on the beer style and recipe.
-Most pale lagers are around 4% to 6% alcohol by volume.
+Beer's alcohol content ranges from less than 3% to 40% depending on the beer style and recipe.
+Most pale lagers are around 4% to 6% alcohol.

 If you drink it in moderation, beer (just like wine, spirits, or other alcohol) can have health benefits.

 "The strongest evidence suggests alcohol of any kind can increase good cholesterol," says Harvard researcher Eric Rimm.

 Limit yourself to no more than one drink per day for women, two drinks per day for men.
 One drink is 12 ounces of regular beer.